Vivek5170/ML_Project/README.md

 The target variable `Attrition_Flag` was highly imbalanced, with significantly fewer churned customers (value = 1).
 Two techniques were evaluated:

 - Using `class_weight='balanced'` with Random Forest
-- Applying **SMOTE (Synthetic Minority Oversampling Technique)** to oversample the minority class before model training
+- Applying **SMOTE (Synthetic Minority Oversampling Technique)** within each fold of cross-validation using an imblearn.pipeline.Pipeline to oversample the minority class before model training

-Using 5-fold cross-validation, Random Forest with SMOTE consistently achieved **higher recall** compared to using class weights.
-Since the business priority is to minimize false negatives (missed churns), SMOTE was chosen for further modeling.
+Using 5-fold stratified cross-validation, Random Forest with SMOTE (applied within each fold to avoid data leakage) consistently achieved **higher recall** than the class-weighted approach.
+Since the business objective prioritizes minimizing false negatives (i.e., identifying all potential churns), SMOTE was selected for further modeling.

 ---